CBB752Spring2017/final-project-1-1-team-1-1/index.md

 ----------------------

 ### 1. Introduction <a name = "introduction"></a>
 With the completion of the Human Genome Project, scientists have made great progress in cataloging the breadth of human genetic variation.
 Large-scale reference data for genetic variation plays a crucial role for the clinical interpretation of sequenced DNA variants.
 In recent years, such data has been used to inform and validate pathogenicity metrics for various classes of mutations.
 These advancements may soon allow for the widespread use of comparative analyses in interpreting personal genomes.
-In this project, we use such reference datasets to find information on individual variants in Carl's personal genome.
+In this project, we have developed tools to use reference datasets to find information on individual variants in Carl's personal genome.

 ----------------------